gameduell/simcompyl/README.rst

   can be simulated within seconds.

-The framework can be used to run time-descrete simulation, e.g. you could use it to get more insights and predictions of the behaviour of sea-life or you customers.
+The framework can be used to run time-descrete simulation, e.g. you could use it to get more insights and predictions of the behaviour of sea-life or your customers.

-It is a general simulation framework, so it should be straight forward simulate the sea-life